 Core samples collected during Expedition 316 allow description of lithology and structure, provide age control through paleontological and paleomagnetic analysis, and provide samples for interstitial water, microbiology, and shipboard and postcruise physical property and geotechnical studies.
-In situ temperature measurements provide an important control for thermal models of the subduction zone.
-The shipboard and postcruise results, when integrated with other NanTroSEIZE expeditions, will characterize physical properties, strength, frictional properties and behavior, composition, and structure of the slope sediments, hanging wall, and footwall of the splay fault and frontal thrust.
-Development of the fault zones at shallow depths will also be compared to drilling of the splay fault at greater depths at Sites C0001 and C0002 in later NanTroSEIZE expeditions.
+In situ temperature measurements provide an important control for thermal models of the subduction zone (Table T2).
+Shipboard and postcruise results, when integrated with results from other NanTroSEIZE expeditions, will characterize physical properties, strength, frictional properties and behavior, composition, and structure of the slope sediments, hanging wall, and footwall of the splay fault and frontal thrust.
+Development of the fault zones at shallow depths will also be compared to drilling of the splay fault at greater depths at Sites C0001 and C0002 in later NanTro-SEIZE expeditions.